esl-epfl/x-heep/femu/arm/openocd_cfg/README.md

 Therefore, the pin numbers used in the configuration file are derived as follows:

 1. Find the GPIO starting numbers that linux uses by running ``` sudo cat /sys/kernel/debug/gpio ``` -> in this case it was __906__

-2. Add 54 (the first 54 GPIOS are the MIOs)
+2. Add 54 (the first 54 GPIOS are the MIOs).

-3. Add the gpio_n assigned to the specific signal (depends on the HDL connections)
+3. Add the gpio_n assigned to the specific signal (depends on the HDL connections).